Today, Mak and G look at different daily celebrations we have throughout the year, and why we need to be aware of our finances every single day…

 Did you know that every day is dedicated to celebrating something, whether that be chocolate, red wine, or our finances?

-This episode, Mak and G look at different daily celebrations we have, and why National financial awareness day should be focused on every day of the year…
+This “Money With Mak and G” podcast episode, Mak and G look at different daily celebrations we have, and why National financial awareness day should be focused on every day of the year…

 “Putting together a budget, focusing on our spending, and planning for the future is a bit like being an Olympian.
 The days where nobody is watching you are the most important days.” – Mak